usnistgov/nestor/docs/how_to_guide/tutorial.rst

 |image21|

 - **Problem Item**: This is a problem-item (or item-problem) pair.
 For example, “hydraulic” is an item and “leak” is a problem so “hydraulic leak” is a problem-item pair.
 The tool will pre-populate some problem-item pairs using the 1 grams that are classified as problems and items.
+The user will need to confirm these pairs are correct.

 -  **Solution Item**: This is a solution-item (or item-solution) pair.
 For example, “hydraulic” is an item and “replace” is a solution so “replace hydraulic” is a solution-item pair.
 The tool will pre-populate some solution-item pairs using the 1 grams that are classified as solutions and items.
+The user will need to confirm these pairs are correct.

 -  **Item**: This is for pairs of items that are de facto 1-grams.
 For example “grease” is an item, line is an “item”, but a “grease_line” is most likely its own “item".
 The tool will pre-populate some items based on 1 grams that are both items.
+The user will need to confirm these pairs are correct.
 Please note that 2 gram items, since they are really being treated as 1-grams, must have an underscore (_) in their alias, between the 2 individual items as seen below:

 |image22|

 -  **Problem**: This is a problem that is a 2 gram.
 This will be left up to the user to classify as these will not be pre-populated using 1 gram classifications.
-Please note that 2 gram problems, since they are really being treated as 1-grams, must have an underscore (_) in their alias, between the 2 individual problems.
+Please note that 2 gram problems, since they are  being treated as 1-grams, must have an underscore (_) in their alias, between the 2 individual problems.

 -  **Solution**: This is a solution that is a 2 gram.
 This will be left up to the user to classify as these will not be pre-populated using 1 gram classifications.
 Please note that 2 gram solutions, since they are really being treated as 1-grams, must have an underscore (_) in their alias, between the 2 individual solutions.

 -  **Ambigious (Unknown)**: This is an unknown 2 gram that needs more context.
 This will be left up to the user to classify as these will not be pre-populated using 1 gram classifications.

 -  **Stop-word**: This is 2 gram stop-word.
 This will be pre-populated when a “solution” 1 gram is paired with a “problem” ‘ gram.
 The user can decide if any other 2 grams are not useful.

 Report tab
 ----------------------------------